joel-st/shp-icon/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 This plugin allows you to use SVG icons within WordPress as shortcode and/or as Gutenberg Block.
+In addition the plugin adds SVG support for WordPress with the SVG-Sanitizer library.

 == Installation ==